-During the Eucharist we serve wine and use a common cup.
+During the Eucharist (Holy Communion) we serve wine and use a common cup.
 You are invited to kneel or stand at the altar and receive the bread, the wine or both as you prefer.
 If your mobility prevents you from coming to the altar rail but you would like to receive communion please mention this to the greeter or minister before the service and the bread and wine will be brought to you in your seat.

 When we worship using the Book of Alternative Services, we enjoy singing hymns and songs from a variety of sources.
 We mostly use "Common Praise" (also known as "the blue book") which is the commonly used hymn book for the Anglican Church of Canada.
 We also have our own St. Philip's "Song Book", which contains over 100 songs.
 In addition, we will occasionally use songs and hymns from other sources and we are always willing to learn new songs.
 Sunday services with hymns will usually be a mixture of "traditional" hymns and more contemporary songs.
 We have musicians within our congregation who take it in turns to provide the musical accompaniment.

-At St. Philip’s we usually stand when we sing, for the creed, and for the prayer after communion.
-We sit during the readings from the Bible, but stand for the gospel and for the Eucharistic prayer, because the Eucharist is a celebration.
+At St. Philip’s we usually stand when we sing, for The Creed, and for The Prayer after Communion.
+We sit during the readings from the Bible, but stand for the Gospel and for the Eucharistic (Communion) prayer, because the Eucharist is a celebration.
 This can be very confusing until you are more familiar with the service.
 The best rule of thumb is to do what is most comfortable for you.

 There is a large carpark at the front and side of the church.

 As a newcomer you can elect to fill out an information card (these are on the tables in the front lobby - narthex), providing us with your family details, and if you would like to be placed on the Parish Roll.
 If you give us your email address, we will also make sure that you receive Parish email updates.
 You can also email your personal information to [email protected]